HypeCheck

 Absorption & Bioavailability

-Unknown — studies measured urinary phenolics but found no significant difference between cranberry and placebo groups, suggesting absorption or excretion of active compounds may vary.
-The whole-fruit powder (peel, seeds, pulp) is thought to deliver a broader range of active compounds than juice.
+Unknown — studies measured urinary phenolics but found no significant difference between cranberry and placebo groups, suggesting absorption or metabolism may vary.
+The active proanthocyanidins may work locally in the urinary tract rather than through systemic absorption.

 Red Flags to Watch For

-• PSA reduction in prostate cancer patients was from a single small study (n=64) and should not be interpreted as a cancer treatment
+• PSA reduction in prostate cancer patients was a small, short study — do not use cranberry as a substitute for cancer treatment or monitoring

 Research Sources